shadowproject/bootstrap/README.md

 -----------------------
 Why should I trust you?

-You don't have to: This is raw blockchain data.
+You don't have to; This is raw blockchain data.
 The client will verify this data during import.
-Independent third parties may generate their own bootstrap.dat, up to a recent height, and verify that the sha256sum matches that posted above.
+Independent third parties may generate their own bootstrap.dat, up to a recent height, and verify that the sha256sum matches that posted below.

 -----------------------
 Where can I get more info?